keyle/json-anything/README.md

 ###Australia Bureau of Meteorology (bom)

 The bom is reknown for not having decent a api.
-Worse, it's producing badly documented text webpages.

-Take a look at its home page [[http://www.bom.gov.au/]]...
+Take a look at its home page http://www.bom.gov.au/ ...
 We're going to grab the Forecast as presented for the major cities.

 	http://localhost/json-anything/?url=http://www.bom.gov.au/&sel=%pad__table:first__a,%pad__table:first__.max,%pad__table:first__td:last-child